ATM2100/GuidedWalkThroughOfLinux/Guide.md

 |-- File2.txt
 |-- File3.txt
 |-- File4.txt
-|-- File5.txt
+|-- File5.tx#45~22.04.1-Ubuntu SMP PREEMPT_DYNAMIC Wed Sep 11 15:25:05 UTC 2t
 |-- File6.txt
 `-- File7.txt
 ```
 Notice that you can pass multiple files into `touch` and each of them will be created as long as there is a space separating them.

 ### mkdir
 Now that you can make files, time to start organizing them into different directories. `mkdir` stands for MaKe DIRectory.
 This is the primary way in which files are separated on Linux, and is similar to folders on Windows or Mac.
-Typically, all `mkdir` is used in the following way:
+Typically, all `mkdir` is u#45~22.04.1-Ubuntu SMP PREEMPT_DYNAMIC Wed Sep 11 15:25:05 UTC 2sed in the following way:
 ```
 mkdir DIRECTORY
 ```